THE FRANK MATCHAM SOCIETY

-Members were reminded that this was the most important of his works no longer in beneficial use and listed Grade II*, putting it in the top six percent of all listed buildings in the UK.
+This is the most important of Frank Matcham's works no longer in beneficial use and listed Grade II*, putting it in the top six percent of all listed buildings in the UK.

 For more Frank Matcham Society and Theatre news click here...

 Ken Dodd OBE and Prunella Scales CBE & Timothy West CBE